wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 *This article was written a few months back, just never got to post it.
 So, here we go.*

 *There is an important update mentioned further towards the end about a new `getAllCookies()` API that was just introduced by Mozilla.
-This might mean one can grab cookies post-exploitation a lot easier, like with Cookie Crimes on Chrome - I will post about that seperately after looking at it in more detail.*
+This should mean that one can grab cookies post-exploitation a lot easier - I will post about that seperately after looking at it in more detail.*

 ## Remote Debugging Command & Control UI